cultivating solidarity at the site of struggle

 Why This Partnership Matters

-Peace Catalyst International partners with Iziko Lamaqabane because of a strong alignment with their vision, theology, and practice.
+Peace Catalyst International partners with Iziko Lamaqabane (or “Iziko”) because of a strong alignment in vision, theology, and practice.
 Both organizations are committed to peacebuilding that confronts systemic injustice, challenges colonial legacies, and cultivates faith expressed through liberative solidarity.

 Together, we seek to amplify marginalized voices, equip faith communities for justice-centered peacemaking, and foster relationships that move beyond charity toward mutual transformation.